smartlegionlab/smartpasslib/README.md

 ## 📝 Changelog

-### v0.7.1
+### v1.0.1
-- Major code refactoring
+- Global code refactoring
-- Added new generation methods
+- Added tests
-- Marked some legacy methods as deprecated
-- Improved type hints and documentation

 > ⚠️ Note: Some deprecated methods will be removed in future versions